mcneel/help-docs/_en/flamingo/5/help/sun-and-sky-tabs.md

 ---

 # ![imagessun.svg](images/sun.svg){:height="75px" width="75px"} Sun and Sky
 The [Sun](#sun) and [Sky](#sky) are closely related to each other.
-The Sun can change the brightness of the Sky in Auto mode.
+The Sun can change the brightness of the Sky in Automode.
 If the Sun is on and the Sky is an HDRI balancing their strengths is important.

 ## Sun
 {: #sun}